-Testing at Hukseflux reveals that FluxTeq heat flux sensors of model PHFS-01 are less stable than those manufactured by Hukseflux, and that their sensitivity depends on the environment.
-In applications that require traceable measurements, users must account for both in their uncertainty evaluation.
+Testing at Hukseflux reveals that FluxTeq heat flux sensors of model PHFS-01 do not perform reliably within their rated operating conditions: they are not stable, and their sensitivity depends on the environment.
 This leads to a much larger measurement uncertainty than the 5 % stated on the PHFS calibration certificate.